ThanasisBalamatsis/bootcamp-console-app/README.md

 # bootcamp-console-app
  This console app was created in the context of PeopleCert's coding bootcamp in November 2021.
- It strictly provides solutions for the requirements of the assignment, as it was stated by the tutors; insertion of entities into database and print of all the data.
+ It strictly provides solutions for the requirements of the assignment, as it was stated by the tutors; insertion of entities into database and print of all data.
  The following ERD can enlighten you about the database schema.